To share this page, copy http://www.JeffResnick.com/s105.html and paste it into your social media posts!

 “No,” I shook my head as I tossed my hair sexily aside.
 “But we do have people in common,” I sputtered, despite my attempt at provocative.
 “Your mother and my mother are both friends of Marion and Ed Polan.”

 “Well, that’s nice,” he answered.
 He didn’t smile . . . he looked bored, his body half way turned towards the barn doors.
-“See you on the file range,” his voice trailed off as he made his way towards the lanky boy standing at the doorway.
+“See you on the rifle range,” his voice trailed off as he made his way towards the lanky boy standing at the doorway.

 My hands fell down to my sides.
 I walked alone through the double red barn doors.
 ‘Just a little pebble in the road,’ I promised myself.
 Naive, fueled with youthful confidence, I chased Barry all summer until he finally caught me.
 Kismet, I suppose.